is-the-biologist/QC_long_reads/README.md

 ## Purpose:
 This is a SnakeMake pipeline that will take in sample names in a config file and output a series of tables and plots that I think will be useful QC summary statistics for HiFi reads.
+Primarily, this pipeline focuses on analyses of k-mer spectra of the libraries. k-mers are representative of the sequence composition of libraries and there is evidence that different sequencer platforms have biases in k-mer content.
+This may prove useful to explore as we continue to assemble and analyze genomes.
+Particularly, regions of low complexity that can be biased by k-mer content more easily than single copy regions will be more strongly affected.
+Tandem repeats may also be biased by k-mer drop-out rates.
+Ultimately understanding at a broad scale the k-mer spectra can serve to QC libraries.

 ## Dependencies:
 All dependencies should be included in the `environment.yml` file, with the exception of `Jellyfish` (https://github.com/gmarcais/Jellyfish).
 To activate the environment you need conda or mamba installed and then simply do: `mamba env create --file=environment.yml`

 ## Inputs:

+### BAM files:
 The Snakefile requires unaligned BAM files as input (in our case from HiFi, but conceivably from any sequencing platform).
+In the toy example I include HiFi reads from a human genome and from D melanogaster genome as well as Illumina reads from D melanogaster to illustrate stark k-mer differences.
+There is no-deduplication or adapter removal step in this workflow, but this can easily be modified by adding in those steps to before the calculation of k-mer spectra and read length statistics.

+### metadata.csv:
+The metadata csv file contains the various meta-fields that may be important in assessing batch or technical effects in the data.
+In the toy example included in this repo I have added two additional columns one for "organism" and "chemistry".
+This won't be included in real metadata but is useful for the example workflow.

+### config.yaml
-These can be specified within the `config.yaml` file.
-Simply modify the name and filepath of the entries within the `config.yaml` file with the BAM files in question before running.
+.bam inputs can be specified in the `config.yaml` file.
+Simply modify the name and filepath of the entries within the `config.yaml` file with the BAM file paths in the "sample" section.
 Importantly, place the BAM files in "[]" such that each Shipping ID has all corresponding BAM files within the same ID.
-There is no-deduplication or adapter removal step in this workflow, but this can easily be modified by adding in those steps to before the calculation of k-mer spectra and read length statistics.

-Metadata file is a csv that contains the various meta-fields that may be important in assessing batch or technical effects in the data.
+You must also specify a metadata.csv file to use for your samples, which MUST have identical Shipping ID column entries to the IDs within the 'sample' data structure.
+Finally, Jellyfish takes in an argument of has table size which can be modified by 'kmer_mem_usage'. `jellyfish -s 100M` sets 100 million entries in the hash table.
+The recommended size of the table is: _(G + k ∗ n)/0.8_, where _G_ is genome size _k_ is k-mer size and _n_ is the number of reads in the library.
+Increasing hash table size will use more memory and increase run time and may not be necessary as I exclude k-mers that are singletons in the library.

 ## Outputs:
     plots/kmer_PCA.png